Gabosk1/FMBN-networking-project/README.md

 - **Designed a LAN Network Topology**
   Built a LAN using a two-layer hierarchical model in Packet Tracer, including core and access layers for scalability and manageability.

-## Repository Contents

-- `README.md` — Project overview and documentation.
-- `Screenshots/` — Images of the network design and Wazuh setup.
-- `PacketTracerFiles/` — Saved network topology files.
-- `Notes.txt` — Personal notes and observations from the project.

 ## What I Learned

 - Cisco Packet Tracer is a valuable tool for visualizing and testing network designs before physical implementation.